When Permanent Leadership Isn’t the Immediate Answer

 • What to listen for: A systematic, diagnostic approach that proves they know exactly how to audit a business at hyper-speed without making assumptions.

-• “Tell us about a time you walked into an organization where the remaining executive team was actively hostile to an interim leader.
+• “Tell us about a time you walked into an organisation where the remaining executive team was actively hostile to an interim leader.
 How did you align them by the end of week two?”

 • What to listen for: High diplomacy, thick skin, strong situational leadership, and a complete lack of personal ego.